List of Espérance Sportive de Tunis seasons

-The club has won a total of 60 major trophies, including the national championship a record 29 times also won the Tunisian Cup a record 15 times, the Tunisian Super Cup 4 time, the CAF Champions League 4 time, the CAF Cup Winners' Cup 1 time, the CAF Cup 1 time, the CAF Super Cup 1 time, the Afro-Asian Cup 1 time, and the UAFA Club Cup 3 time.
+The club has won a total of 67 major trophies, including 34 national championships, 15 Tunisian Cups, 7 Tunisian Super Cups, 4 CAF Champions Leagues, 1 CAF Cup Winners' Cup, 1 CAF Cup, 1 CAF Super Cup, 1 Afro-Asian Cup, 3 UAFA Club Cups.

 This is a list of the seasons played by Espérance Sportive de Tunis from 1957 when the club first entered a league competition to the most recent seasons.
 The club's achievements in all major national and international competitions as well as the top scorers are listed.
 Top scorers in bold were also top scorers of Ligue 1.
 The list is separated into three parts, coinciding with the three major episodes of Tunisian football: